 Fresh avocado combines with zesty lime juice to create this light, festively colored cheesecake.
 Use puréed fresh berries as a topping, or eat as is—either way, it’s delicious.

 Grains, dairy, soy, nuts, and refined sugar are left out, but this take on a classic still has that old-fashioned layer-cake flavor, including a double-decker dose of gooey, chocolate frosting.
-Don’t skip the cinnamon; it adds an extra kick.
+Throw some of your favorite berries on top for an added bonus.

 These two-bite minis may look—and taste—like something from the Cheesecake Factory, but they’re packed with good-for-you ingredients like zucchini and cashews.
 Craving a caveman-sized slab instead of these dainty bites?
 No problem.
 Just add the crust to a pie pan and make one big cheesecake instead.